 The translation of Quechua words into Spanish represents a difficulty for linguists; this one in particular, because the name of this structure has up to four forms of writing: Koricancha, Korikancha, Qoricancha and Coricancha.
 This word in Spanish means «Solar de Oro» The convent of Santo Domingo is the oldest religious building in Latin America, it was built in 1,540 on the walls of the famous Qoricancha.
 After the Spanish invasion, the conquistadores distributed the wealth and plots of the entire city as booty of conquest.
 The Qoricancha was taken by the brother of Francisco Pizarro, Juan Pizarro, who would later donate it to Fray Juan de Olias; Dominican religious of the Dominican Province of Santa Cruz, Mexico, who together with 12 friars would be in charge of building the impressive convent of Santo Domingo.

 The San Pedro Market is a must see, all the elements are exhibited in a fascinating way and in the open air.
 You will find lamb heads for broth (soup), live frogs (to improve sexual performance), cubes with fruit juice or other drinks such as chicha de quinoa; Roasted piglet, fried and baked guinea pigs, tamales, etc. In the surroundings you will find stalls of typical clothes, crafts and other products at random.
 This place can entertain you for hours.
-Eating in the market will allow you to enjoy the flavors of Cusco and the local people, allowing you to experience the daily life of the city.
+You have to visit the markets to be able to taste the food of the city of Cusco, living an experience of the locals in their daily life.

 There are several ways to get to the church of San Cristóbal in San Blas, walk up and down very beautiful cobblestone streets (bring your camera).
 One of the most interesting ways to get there is through Plaza Nazarenas.
 Even if churches and religious art are not theirs, the Church of San Cristóbal deserves some of its time.
 The wide plaza next to the church offers magnificent panoramic views of Cusco.
 A clear day will allow you to see the snowy Ausangate, the highest mountain in the region.
 Within the church you will find Cuzco religious art, as well as some brilliant examples of how Catholic colonists tried to extirpate the mystical belief of the indigenous population.